nathanlane/industrialpolicyclass/README.md

 I hold regular teaching office hours each week.
 You do not need an appointment to see me during offce hours.
 Just come by and knock.
 If I am with another student, you may have to wait momentarily.
 Offce hours are intended for relatively short questions and interactions.
 For extended discussions, please email me for an appointment.
 I do my best to answer those e-mails promptly, but if for some reason you do not get a response, just nudge me.

+For convenience, office hours will be held at my Merton College office (Fellows Quad, Staircase 4, Room 4.8), around the corner from the Exam School (where lectures will take place).
+It's at the top of the staircase. __Given the UK government is radically determined to keep the pandemic burning, it may be that office hours will just be Zoom hours__, in which case these issues are moot and I will post the Zoom link accordingly.

+_Office Hours Hillary Terms_
+- Week 6 - Merton College, Office 4.8, Fellows Quard Fellows 4 - 17:30-18:30 PM
+- Week 7 - Merton College, Office 4.8, Fellows Quard Fellows 4 - 17:30-18:30 PM
+- Week 8 - Merton College, Office 4.8, Fellows Quard Fellows 4 - 17:30-18:30 PM
+- Week 9 - Merton College, Office 4.8, Fellows Quard Fellows 4 - 17:30-18:30 PM

 ## Useful Overviews.